Internet Marketing Tips

 1. Have a professional, well-developed website

 Let’s face it: we naturally judge a book by its cover.
 Just like a person would question the service of a run-down, messy restaurant, they’ll do the same with a badly designed, disorganized website.
 Many small business owners choose to put together a simple, DIY website on their own in order to save time and money.
 If web designing, or computers in general, are not your strong suit, it’s highly recommended that you hire a professional to do it for you.
 Visitors, who are also potential clients, want to feel like they’re investing their time and money into a good business which, online, is most often determined by its appearance.

 2. Have thorough contact information

-Think of a website you’ve visited before, when seeking employment or searching for answers about their merchandise you’ve purchased, and it was difficult for you to find their contact information.
+Think of a website you’ve visited before, when seeking employment or searching for answers about the merchandise you’ve purchased, and it was difficult for you to find their contact information.
 After clicking through two or three pages on their site, you only found an email to reach them by, and even after submitting an email, you were unsure if it sent successfully.
 Pretty frustrating, right?
 Situations like this can make potential customers doubt the company’s customer service or professionalism.